DogaOztuzun/BlogSharp/ReadMe.txt

-Blogsharp is a blogging engine
+Blogsharp is a blogging engine that works with asp.net mvc

 Contributors:

 Doga Oztuzun
 Gonzalo Brusella
 Tuna Toksoz